teesar/2420_1/guide.md

 - Note: Your key names will be different from this sample image.
 11. Delete the Hostname text and replace it with a short nickname.
 12. Click Create Droplet.
-- Note: You can see your droplet resources by navigating to the project you created it under.
-If this is your first project on Digital Ocean it will likely be called first-project, and the link is at the top of the menu on the left.

 ## Step 6: Create Digital Ocean API Key
 1. Navigate to the Digital Ocean website and log in to your account.